DrNickRedfern/MovieBarcodeAnalyzeR/README.md

 ### Step 4: run MovieBarcodeAnalyzeR
 You only need to complete steps 1 through 3 the first time you run **MovieBarcodeAnalyzeR**.

-Everytime you want to run **MovieBarcodeAnalyzeR** use the following code to initialise the app (note that in R, object names are *case sensitive* and must be entered correctly in order to run):
+Anytime you want to run **MovieBarcodeAnalyzeR** use the following code to initialise the app (note that in R, object names are *case sensitive* and must be entered correctly in order to run):

 ```R
 shiny::runGitHub('MovieBarcodeAnalyzeR', 'DrNickRedfern', ref = "main")